godotengine/godot-docs/classes/class_editorinspector.rst

 Description
 -----------

 The editor inspector is by default located on the right-hand side of the editor.
 It's used to edit the properties of the selected node.
-For example, you can select a node such as Sprite2D then edit its transform through the inspector tool.
+For example, you can select a node such as :ref:`Sprite<class_Sprite>` then edit its transform through the inspector tool.
 The editor inspector is an essential tool in the game development workflow.

+**Note:** This class shouldn't be instantiated directly.
+Instead, access the singleton using :ref:`EditorInterface.get_inspector<class_EditorInterface_method_get_inspector>`.

 Properties
 ----------